ns-winter/bank_tech_test/README.md

 The BankAccount.rb's third public method *print_bank_statement* is there simply to make the command of outputting the bank statement simpler for the user.

-Limitations:
+### Limitations:

-StatementPrinter currently relies on the user previously inputting their deposits/withdrawals without jumping back and forth in time to print a correctly dated bank statement.
+The application currently relies on the user previously inputting their deposits/withdrawals without jumping back and forth in time to print a correctly dated bank statement.

+The printed statement doesn't currently print out to two decimal places (replicating currency)